 After dividing the products into categories, calculating sales shares of each product, developing a sale strategy for each category, and choosing the optimal layout, you should schematically depict all these outlines on the planogram.

-Merchandising planogram must be very informative and contain all the technical parameters and details such as size, type, and dimensions of trade equipment, store area, number of faces and their type, product identifiers (color, size of the product package, number of SKUs placed on the showcase, prices, possible instructions and guidelines from marketers and brand managers, etc.) With such a large amount of information, the showcase planogram should also be easy to read.
-Modern planogram constructors present an opportunity to do it easily and effectively.
+A merchandising planogram must be very informative and contain all the technical parameters and details such as size, type, and dimensions of trade equipment, store area, number of faces and their type, product identifiers (color, size of the product package, number of SKUs placed on the showcase, prices, possible instructions and guidelines from marketers and brand managers, etc.) With such a large amount of information, the showcase planogram should also be easy to read.

 Step 3.
 Approval and control